ngen-brett/gitlab-ce/doc/user/admin_area/settings/continuous_integration.md

 be deducted from your Additional Minutes quota immediately after your purchase of additional minutes.

+## What happens when the CI minutes quota run out

+When CI minutes quota run out, an email is automatically sent and notifies all the Owners of the Group or the individual user.
+In the email, you'll find a link where you can purchase extra CI minutes.

+In case you are not the Owner of the group, find one and inform them of this situation.

 ## Archive jobs **[CORE ONLY]**

 Archiving jobs is useful for reducing the CI/CD footprint on the system by